-Here are some Halloween safety tips for kids to follow so everyone has fun, and added rules for teenagers trick or treating on their own this year.
+Here are some Halloween safety tips for kids to follow so everyone has fun.
+Added rules for teenagers trick or treating on their own this year.

 Time for some Halloween safety tips again!
 Trick or treating is where it’s at in October anyway right??!!
-Even I like all the small little candies that come home when my kids go out, but as a mom I always worry about them being safe.
-Now that I have a teenager and tween in the house who typically want to head out together, I have had to establish a whole new set of rules for them.
+Even I like all the small little candies that come home when my kids go out.
+As a mom I always worry about them being safe.
+Now that I have a teenager and tween in the house who typically want to head out together.
+I have had to establish a whole new set of rules for them.

 Ok so I am a worrier……